 before going out on a walk

-My family came over one weekend to celebrate Ada’s first month.
+My family came over one weekend to celebrate Owl’s first month.
 It was going to be a bigger gathering, with extended family and fancier food, but we were not feeling up to that.
-Instead we ordered good pizza and cake and sat around enjoying the babies (Ada and of course her cousin Teddy, who is now nine months!).
+Instead we ordered good pizza and cake and sat around enjoying the babies (Owl and of course her cousin, who is now nine months!).
 It’s a bit tiring hosting everyone, I have to confess, not because they’re so much trouble but because after so many days on our own it’s kind of overwhelming having noisy and talkative people around, filling the space with words that require responses!!
 (And I say this as someone who is generally noisy and talkative myself!)
-But it’s much nicer having them come here than having to make the hourlong drive to San Jose to see them.
+But it’s much nicer having them come here than having to make the hourlong drive to the South Bay to see them.
 I look forward to their every visit, but it’s like the sleepwalking feeling when we go out; I’m left equal parts glad and shellshocked.

-The next day was a big outing, to a well-loved ice cream parlor in the neighborhood.
-It was still just a short walk for us, but we were meeting several other couples and babies from our birth preparation class, and most of us had not yet had a friend meetup of this sort.
+The next day was a big outing, to a well-loved ice cream parlor.
+We were meeting several other couples and babies from our birth preparation class, and most of us had not yet had a friend meetup of this sort.

 waiting for the restaurant to open